 Zach’s lamb chops, cooked to tender perfection.

-In a world full of “small bites” and light entrees, it was really fun to experience a true feast.
+In a world full of “small bites” and shared plates, it was really fun to experience a true feast.
 I’m talking about eight courses, y’all!
 So indulgent and decadent and fun… just right for fall.

 After dinner Pershing House surprised us by bringing out a hookah for the table.
-For those who aren’t familiar, it’s an Indian smoking device used to vaporize flavored tobacco, cannabas, or opium.
+For those who aren’t familiar, it’s an Indian smoking device used to vaporize flavored tobacco, cannabis, or opium.

 We enjoyed a strawberry flavored something, and no one had any regrets the next day.
 Not even Camille.